davidew74/openlca-scripts/basic_data_model.md

 <img src="https://github.com/davidew74/openlca-scripts/blob/main/images/openlca_object_model.png">

 In this simplified model, `processes` are the basic building blocks that describe the production of a material or energy, treatment of waste, provision of a service, etc. Each process has a set of `exchanges` that contain the inputs and outputs of flows like products, wastes, resources, and related emissions.
-The `product flows` (since openLCA 1.7 also waste flows) can be linked in a product system to specify the `provider` of a product or service - the functional unit of that product system.
-Such product systems are then used to calculate inventory and impact assessment results.
+The `product flows` can be linked in a product system to specify the `provider` of a product or service - the functional unit of that `product system`.
+Such `product systems` are then used to calculate inventory and impact assessment results.